Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Spiders, Scorpions, other Arachnids

 Sonoran Desert Arachnida

 Most arachnids have eight legs and one or two main body segments.
 The head and thorax are broadly united into a cephalothorax.
-Mouthparts are chelicerae (fangs) which generally permit only liquified food.
+Mouthparts are chelicerae (fangs) which generally permit only liquefied food.
 Many species in the Sonoran Desert ... only a few are depicted here.

 Funnel Spider